The Leaven Staff

 In 2009, Mark had an opportunity to move back to his hometown of Fairfield, and help founded The Leaven, which has become an award-winning program providing after-school and summer tutoring for children living in under-developed communities in California.
 The Leaven, under his leadership, has become the fastest growing grassroots nonprofit in Fairfield, California, and expanded its programming to Southern California.
 Lillis is responsible for the strategic leadership of The Leaven's after-school tutoring centers and "Summer Success Program," volunteer recruitment and donor development.
 Click here

-Renee was a site director herself, before becoming the lead of our Operational team, and is thrilled to be working with each site director, helping them find solutions to challenges and making sure their great ideas are being replicated across all Leaven centers.
-Formerly a preschool teacher for the City of Fairfield and a substitute para-educator for the Solano County Office of Education, she brings a huge passion for boys and girls and a heart for helping children to her work with The Leaven.
+Renee was a volunteer and a site director herself, before becoming the lead of our Operational team, and is thrilled to be working with each site director, helping them find solutions to challenges and making sure their great ideas are being replicated across all Leaven centers.
+Formerly a preschool teacher for the City of Fairfield and a para-educator for the Solano County Office of Education, she brings a huge passion for boys and girls and a heart for helping children to her work with The Leaven.
 Renee and her husband, Mike, serve as pastors for Real Life Church in Fairfield.

 Leaven Foundation President and Financial Advisor